jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/Sections/Part3.md

 *Hint: The attribute table can help you to quickly determine the number of features in a feature class.*

-If needed, you can find a sample workflow to solve this problem [here](https://github.com/jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/blob/main/Sections/Part6.md#vector-data-practice-problem).
+If needed, view a [sample workflow](https://github.com/jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/blob/main/Sections/Part6.md#vector-data-practice-problem) to solve this problem.

 [<<< Previous](Part2.md) | [Next >>>](Part4.md)